1st Round Auditions are now closed.

-Video auditions will be accepted until June 10.
+Term 2 video auditions will be accepted from now until December 16.
 Please fill out the Intent to Submit Video Audition Form below and then send your video audition to email@example.com.

 If you would like to submit by video, but are unsure about the correct process, there are guidelines below to help you navigate the process.

-Those with successful late auditions will be placed within the pee-existing structure of the orchestra; no seating will be changed to accommodate late entries.
+Those with successful late auditions will be placed in any remaining seats in the orchestra; no seating will be changed to accommodate late entries.

 There are no in-person late auditions.
 Anyone wishing to join the orchestra after June 10 will be required to submit their audition by video.
 Please fill out the Intent to Submit Video Audition form, and send your video to firstname.lastname@example.org

 1. Determine which orchestra you would like to audition for.